spacetimeki/mental-mapping-recon/README.md

 Imagine the network as a continuum of roads and streets:
 - Networks are roads connecting locations/addresses
-- Domains are buildings/addresses on those streets
+- Domains are buildings/addresses on those roads
-- Ports are doors to those buildings
+- Ports are doors

 This mental model helps visualize the reconnaissance process while running safe scans.